Wirbainoua/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Create a script that removes all letters
 Write a script that reverse its input
-Write a command that finds all empty files and directories in the current directory and all sub-directories
+Write a command that finds all empty files and directories in the current directory and all sub-directories Write a command that finds all empty files and directories in the current directory